davidwagnerkc/pde/README.md

 # PDE-Refiner Repro

+Notes on attempt to reproduce PDE-Refiner for Kuramoto-Sivashinsky.
+Was not able to reproduce > 90s rollout with > 0.8 correlation, but this is a start.

 ### Generate Training Data

 To generate the data download this repo and install the conda environment: https://github.com/brandstetter-johannes/LPSDA